 This course will give you a perspective of smart cities from the viewpoint of technology.
 It will provide a context for the development of smart cities through a history of computing, networks and communications, of applications of smart technologies, ranging from science parks and technopoles to transport based on ICT.
 The course will cover a wide range of approaches, from concepts of The Universal Machine, to Wired Cities and sensing techniques, spatio-temporal real time data applications, smart energy, virtual reality and social media in the smart city, to name a few.

-This class runs during term two, for one and a half hours per week.
+This class runs during term two, for two hours per week.

 Assessment is by coursework (2,500 – 3,000 words).